 Examples of tax diversification

 - Steve is eligible to take tax deductions in retirement, and needs taxable income in order to take advantage of them.
-Withdrawals from a traditional IRA count as taxable income, so Robert could withdraw only enough to offset his eligible deductions, and then draw the rest from his Roth account.
+Withdrawals from a traditional IRA count as taxable income, so Steve could withdraw only enough to offset his eligible deductions, and then draw the rest from his Roth account.
 He won’t need to pay taxes on his Roth distributions, which are federally tax-free (and may be state-tax-free, too.)

 - Linda has taxable accounts to draw from in retirement.
 Thus, she can draw them down and allow her Traditional IRA assets to continue to potentially grow tax-deferred until she must take her RMDs, or required minimum distributions.
 (She still may defer her first RMD until April 1 of the year she turns age 70 ½ or 72, as applicable—however, she’ll be required to take two distributions within that year.)